As If It's Your Last: Background and release

 The song, originally titled "Blame It on Your Love", was first given to 2NE1.

 The demo for the song was originally given to 2NE1 with the title "Blame It on Your Love", where it was proposed as a single for their second studio album, Crush, in 2014.
 However, the group ultimately rejected the demo in favor of other tracks.

 In mid-May 2017, YG Entertainment officials had confirmed that Blackpink were working toward a June comeback, and on June 5 it was revealed that Blackpink would be filming the music video for the new single during that week.
 On the same day, YG Entertainment's CEO Yang Hyun-suk released a photo of Blackpink on the filming location of the new music video, confirming that Blackpink would make a June comeback, which is 7 months after the group's last release Square Two (containing the songs "Playing with Fire" and "Stay") in November 2016.
 The next day on June 6 it was announced that Blackpink would likely release the new song between June 15 and June 20.

 On June 13, 2017, YG Entertainment revealed a teaser of the new single and confirmed the release date to be June 22.
 Subsequently, from June 16 to June 18 each of Blackpink's members' individual teaser was released.
-On June 19, the title of the single was revealed to be "As If It's Your Last" (마지막처럼), and the time of the new release was confirmed to be 6 pm KST on June 22.
+On June 19, the title of the single was revealed to be "As If It's Your Last", and the time of the new release was confirmed to be 6 pm KST on June 22.
 It was further explained that this song would be a surprise for fans while Blackpink prepares for Square Three (which later became Square Up), the next release in the Square series after Square One and Square Two.